huntersinclair/TaskManagerStarter/TaskManagerServer/Readme.md

 - Use Angular Services to interact with the backend.
 - Implement form validation for adding & editing tasks.
 - Include ability to delete a task from list.
-- Include at least 2 data transformations
+- Include at least 2 data transformations (assume these will be used in more than 1 place in project)
     - one for truncating Description to 20 chars with elipses at end in the list
     - one for modifying date format when shown in list to Oct 30, 2024 format (but stored in ISO format in DB)
+- Applicant should utilize latest version of Angular 18 and utilize common Angular design patterns and concepts where appropriate.
 * Bonus points to use Material UI angular components for UI
+* Bonus points for using NgRx or Signals
+* Bonus points for showing Routing

 Backend:
 - Java Spring Boot application with RESTful endpoints for task management.